kjaehnig/kjaehnig.github.io/_portfolio/projectA_pneumonia_bcnn.md

 However a neural network classifier that outputs just a 'positive' or 'negative' diagnosis is **not** gonna cut it.
 It's important to understand here that non-Bayesian neural networks output classifications which do not take into account either the model uncertainty (otherwise called _epistemic uncertainty_), or the uncertainty in the image data itself (called _aleatoric uncertainty_).

+A Bayesian neural network (_hereafter_ BNN) models its weights and biases as distributions and not as single values.
+A BNN can appropriately define the shape of these distributions which propogate into its classifications.
+The BNN's quantifiable uncertainty on its classifications provides certain benefits such as enhanced confidence in predictions, adaptability to a broad array of data of differing quality, and clearer insight into how the BNN functions with any _False Positives_ or _False Negatives_, to name a few.

+I used the Tensorflow-Probability python library to construct my Bayesian convolutional neural network (_hereafter_ BCNN) with probabilistic layers in the Tensorflow sequential model framework.

 **STILL UNDER CONSTRUCTION**{: .notice--success}